Monday of Week 33 of Ordinary Time – Gospel

 If only we too had the faith that would help us to see clearly!

-Just before this (we did not have this reading) the rich man who wanted “eternal life” was not able to “see” and so could not accept Jesus’ invitation, but tomorrow we will meet someone who did have his eyes opened and responded generously.
+Just before this (not part of our readings) the rich man who wanted “eternal life” was not able to “see” and so could not accept Jesus’ invitation, but tomorrow we will meet someone who did have his eyes opened and responded generously.

 Comments Off on Monday of Week 33 of Ordinary Time – Gospel